klgh/kaleighscruggs/content/export2/post/2012/09/2012-09-19-tri2remember-laurel-park/index.md

 ---
-title: "Tri2Remember Laurel Park"
+title: 'Tri2Remember Laurel Park'
-date: "2012-09-19"
+date: '2012-09-19'
 categories:
-  - "life"
+  - 'life'
 tags:
-  - "bike"
+  - 'bike'
-  - "laurel-park"
+  - 'laurel-park'
-  - "lessons"
+  - 'lessons'
-  - "open-water-swim"
+  - 'open-water-swim'
-  - "sprint"
+  - 'sprint'
-  - "sprint-triathlon"
+  - 'sprint-triathlon'
-  - "tri2remember"
+  - 'tri2remember'
-  - "usa-triathlon"
+  - 'usa-triathlon'
 ---

 Saturday was the 2nd half of the Tri2Remember races.
 It was a 400m swim, 12 mile bike ride, and 5k run.
 I guess because it was my 4th triathlon it was time for me to start learning some lessons.